menuet/outcome/doc/src/content/tutorial/result/inspecting.md

 #3.
 Function `.error()` allows you to inspect the error sub-object, representing information about the reason for failure.

 #4.
 Macro `OUTCOME_TRY` represents a control statement.
-It implies that the function call in the second argument returns a `result<>`.
-It is defined as:
+It implies that the function call in the second argument returns a `result<>`, for instance:

 {{% snippet "using_result.cpp" "from_string" %}}